 Securence Partners can generate

-significant revenues by offering their customers Securence anti-spam,
+significant revenues by offering their customers Securence

 anti-virus and email solutions.